phillipwilhelm/woocommerce-subscriptions-gifting/README.md

   * The additional information in the related orders table - _Purchased By:_
 * How downloadable products work.
 * Cannot gift a product while switching
+* When manually renewing a gifted subscription the recipient's shipping address is entered into the checkout.
 * ...

 ### Additional resources